Home » Recipes » Side Dishes » Classic Italian Salad Recipe

 • Fresh basil and parsley

-Small bowls on a marble surface containing all the ingredients.
+Nine labeled bowls and lemon halves on a marble surface with Italian salad ingredients.

 For the dressing: